colinbdclark/osc.js/README.md

 In-depth example osc.js applications for the browser, Node.js, and Chrome OS are available in the [osc.js examples repository](https://github.com/colinbdclark/osc.js-examples).

-These examples assume you are using [Bower to install osc.js](#Installing-with-Bower), but you can of course change the paths to refer to your <code>node_modules</code> if you're using npm.

 ### Web Sockets in the Browser